PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 at 128/128.
 On resume, add the direct pass-module owner, update owner-aware InstanceNorm/terminal-affine contracts, validate sequentially, then document, commit, and push.
 Never create, update, or reopen a pull request.

+## Pre-terminal InstanceNorm layout composite implementation

+The new composite owner calls the existing post-bias, residual-Mul/Concat, and dual-stat InstanceNorm pass owners in source order.
+It forwards one shared ModelIR/LayoutState context and returns the three original mappings without aggregation.

+The lowerer now retains one ordered composite result instead of three unconsumed locals.
+The preceding optional recovery guard and following terminal-affine tensor snapshot remain adjacent; compatibility wrappers and the 128/128 phase store remain unchanged.

+Final sequential validation under core-only `uv`:

+- focused owner contracts: `3 passed in 0.59s`;
+- affected boundary contracts: `151 passed in 3.50s`;
+- terminal-layout/pass-efficiency contracts: `92 passed in 1.88s`;
+- synthetic core runtime contracts: `55 passed in 0.92s`;
+- result contracts: `196 passed in 9.13s`;
+- architecture contracts: `258 passed in 19.45s`;
+- phase-store capacity contracts: `2 passed in 0.53s`;
+- Ruff, bytecode compilation, 128/128 capacity audit, and whitespace checks: passed.

+No real-model conversion was required because focused runtime and owner-aware architecture tests prove exact result order, object identity, and unchanged total production call counts.
+Commit and push this checkpoint.
+At resume, characterize the first terminal-affine recovery evidence boundary before production changes.
+Continue with commits and pushes only; never create, update, or reopen a pull request.